Skip to main content

 }

 πŸ‘ 2.
-Find users with the most number of reviews (Hint: use the name field in the reviews collection)
+Find the top 5 users with the most number of reviews (Hint: use the name field in the reviews collection)

 Answer